 - Patients with high-risk factors should discuss flu symptoms and when to use antiviral medications; doctors should provide a prescription for the antiviral drug for the patient to use if the patient is exposed to flu or develops flu-like symptoms without having to go in to see the doctor.

 - "Watchful waiting" was added as a response to taking antiviral medications, with the emphasis on the fact that those people who develop fever and have a preexisting health condition should then begin the antiviral medication.

-- The antiviral medications are the first-line medicines for treatment of novel H1N1, H3N2, and H3N2v flu, and most viruses are to date susceptible to Tamiflu and Relenza.
+- The antiviral medications are the first-line medicines for treatment of novel H1N1, H3N2, and H3N2v flu, and most viruses are to date susceptible to Tamiflu, Relenza, and Rapivab.

 In general, preventive measures to prevent the spread of flu are often undertaken by those people who have symptoms.
 Symptomatic people should stay at home, avoid crowds, and take off from work or school until the disease is no longer transmittable (about two to three weeks) or until medical help and advice is sought.
 Sneezing, coughing, and nasal secretions need to be kept away from other people; simply using tissues and disposing of them will help others.
 Quarantining patients is usually not warranted, but such measures depend on the severity of the disease.
 The CDC recommends that people who appear to have an influenza-like illness upon arrival at work or school or become ill during the day be promptly separated from other people and be advised to go home until at least 24 hours after they are free of fever (100 F [37.8 C] or greater), or signs of a fever, without the use of fever-reducing medications.
 The novel H1N1 swine flu disease takes about seven to 10 days before fevers stop, but research data suggests waiting until the cough is gone since many people are still infectious about one week after fever is gone.
 However, the CDC did not extend their recommendations to stay home for that extra week.